durrantlab/EnOpt/demo_files/README.md

 `demo_output_conformations.csv` is an example output file containing the conformation importances as computed by EnOpt.

-`demo_output_cv.csv` is an example output file containing 3-fold cross-validation AUROC values from EnOpt model training.
+`demo_output_cv.csv` is an example output file containing 3-fold cross-validation AUROC, PRAUC, BEDROC, and EF values from EnOpt model training.

+`demo_output_single_conformations.csv` is an example output file containing the AUROC, PRAUC, BEDROC, and EF values for each single conformation from the ensemble used independently.

 `demo_output_interactive_summary.html` is an example output file containing the interactive summary from a run of EnOpt using the
 HXK4 screen inputs provided.